ParryPee/RexTunes/README.md

 - Python 3.8 or higher
 - [FFmpeg](https://ffmpeg.org/download.html) installed and in your system PATH
 - A Discord account and a Discord application with a bot
+- A Spotify Developer account for playlist integration

 ## Installation